-RUNICH, DMITRY P. (fl.
-19th century).
+(fl.
+19th century)

 First curator of the university at St. Petersburg, known as "a corpse stimulated to life by Magnitsky."
-Of reactionary tendencies, Runich and Magnitsky (q.v.) enforced the application of misguided and supposedly biblical principles and in 1821 managed to dismiss the university's three leading professors.
+Of reactionary tendencies, Runich and Magnitsky enforced the application of misguided and supposedly biblical principles and in 1821 managed to dismiss the university's three leading professors.

+RUS

-RUS.
-Slavic lands, the capital of which was Kiev (q.v.).
+Slavic lands, the capital of which was Kiev.

+Vernadsky, George V., Kievan Russia, 1948.